gklauda2/jekflix-template/pages/web-projects.md

 ---
 <img src="/assets/img/uploads/code.webp" alt="Javascript Code" class="post-cover">

 I'm a Berlin-based full stack/VueJS developer.
-Starting with the traditional LAMP stack, I moved towards SPA development with the reactive Vue framework and npm/yarn in recent years.
+Historically starting with the traditional LAMP stack, I moved towards SPA development with the reactive Vue framework and npm/yarn in recent years.
 But I'm also very much fluent in the advanced possibilites of SQL (recursive CTE, Window Functions), which I used in developing efficient marketplace algorithms for e-commerce platforms.
 My latest projects include:

 * **Collaborative development of an API-driven rental software commissioned by a Swiss bike company**\
   (Vue 3 Composition API, Quasar Framework)